iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part3.md

    **Lower part of the spectrum**
    Figure 24 also shows that most of the process noise is concentrated around the fundamental drive frequency and its harmonics.
-For example, bin 500 (97Hz) shows the process noise modulated onto the 2nd harmonic (synchronous motor at mains frequency of 50Hz with 3% slip).
+For example, bin 500 (97Hz) shows the process noise modulated onto the 2nd harmonic (asynchronous motor at mains frequency of 50Hz with 3% slip).

-   In the lower part of the spectrum, the harmonics originate partially from the inevitable slight imbalance of the very rigid structure of the screen itself and partially due to the nonlinear friction of the processed waste on the screen's separator structures.
+   In the lower part of the spectrum, the harmonics originate partially from the inevitable slight imbalance combined with the very rigid structure of the screen itself and partially due to the nonlinear behaviour of the screen's separator structures.
 Apart from the static load on the bearing, the high forces due to the rigid bearing and the dynamic imbalance are the main cause of a reduced service life of the eccentric shaft bearing.

    For an in-depth analysis, see
    <a href="https://www.researchgate.net/publication/373367839" target="_blank">